Medical abortion: Self-administered medical abortion

 In the first trimester, self-administered medical abortion is available for patients who prefer to take the abortion drugs at home without direct medical supervision (in contrast to provider-administered medical abortion where the patient takes the second abortion drug in the presence of a trained healthcare provider).
-Evidence from clinical trials indicates self-administered medical abortion is as effective as provider-administered abortion; however additional research is required to confirm that safety is equivalent.
+Self-administered medical abortion during the first trimester is as safe and effective as provider-administered abortion.

 The procedure used to administer the two drugs depends on specific drugs prescribed.
 A typical procedure, for 200 mg mifepristone tablets, is: